 In the case of SIBO, fermentation of food by bacteria in the small bowel can inhibit normal absorption, produce gas, and increase the number of substances called short chain fatty acids in the gut.
 This can lead to symptoms of bloating, nausea and cramping as well as altered bowel habit.
-Performing a breath test allows diagnosis based on measurement of both hydrogen and methane.
+Performing a breath test for SIBO allows diagnosis based on measurement of both hydrogen and methane.
 This means better characterisation of gut bacteria, which enables tailored treatment regimens based on accurate diagnosis.

 Page reviewed by: Mr Nicholas Boyle BM MS FRCS 01/11/22